 - Pokémon: Magikarp is infamous for starting out with only one ability, Splash, which has no effect whatsoever.
 It takes considerable patience to train it to the point where it can learn a useful move like Tackle.

 - State of Decay: Several characters have joke traits with no impact on the skills the game tracks (i.e., the ones useful in a survival situation) intended to show how they were specced for life in modern society, not a zombie-infested wasteland.
 Examples include "Daydreamer", "Loved 'Idol'", "Clerk" and "Enjoyed Antiquing".
 By the time the second game rolls around, most of these joke traits have vanished.
 Makes you wonder...

-- xkcd: "Every Major's Terrible" is a Take That! to nearly every academic major for training students to have completely useless skills and knowledge.
-The only one not insulted is engineering.
+- xkcd: "Every Major's Terrible", a Take That! to nearly every academic major for training students to have completely useless skills and knowledge.

 - Things Mr. Welch Is No Longer Allowed to Do in an RPG: Exaggerated and overlaps with Master of None:

 5. Not allowed to blow all my skill points on 1pt professional skills.

 - One episode of The Powerpuff Girls (1998) has Buttercup figuring out her unique ability among the girls (like how Blossom has Ice Breath, and Bubbles is fluent in Spanish).
 Buttercup's happens to be curling her tongue, which, despite not being as practical as the other two, she seems fine with.

 - Sonic Boom: Parodied with this exchange between Sonic and Knuckles when the former offers to help his friend Tails.

 Sonic: Don't worry, pal.
 You're about to be enrolled in the Sonic School of Impressin' the Ladies.

 Knuckles: That's a good school.
 It's where I studied air conditioning and refrigerator repair.